CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-14.md

        ![](./media/E1T3S3upd.png)

       > **Note:** The user will be logged out of the virtual machine as part of the containment measures initiated by the Defender in response to the user's attempted lateral movement attack.

+## Review

+In this lab, you:
+- Launched the Mimikatz tool from PowerShell (Admin) to simulate a DC Sync attack.
+- Attempted to extract the credentials of the `krbtgt` account.
+- Observed automatic containment measures initiated by Microsoft Defender for Identity.
+- Verified alerts in the Microsoft Defender portal for blocked lateral movement attempts via remote logon and RDP.

+## You have successfully completed the lab.
+Click on Next to Continue